daftcreations/gcps/README.md

 - Switch to previous profile `gcps -`

-## Future Developement
+## Future Development

-Currently we have too many ideas to take ahead this profile swticher and make it more convenient and easy
+Currently we have too many ideas to take ahead this profile switcher and make it more convenient and easy.